ascoarchitect/ebs-volume-resize/README.md

 - Permission to create IAM roles
 - Permission to deploy CloudFormation stacks

+### Required IAM Permissions

+To deploy this CloudFormation template, you'll need the following IAM permissions:

+#### Permissions for Deployment

+1. **CloudFormation permissions**:
+   - `cloudformation:CreateStack`
+   - `cloudformation:DescribeStacks`
+   - `cloudformation:GetTemplate`

+2. **IAM permissions** (since the template creates IAM roles):
+   - `iam:CreateRole`
+   - `iam:PutRolePolicy`
+   - `iam:AttachRolePolicy`
+   - `iam:PassRole`
+   - `iam:GetRole`

+3. **Service-specific permissions**:
+   - `lambda:CreateFunction`
+   - `lambda:AddPermission`
+   - `states:CreateStateMachine`
+   - `events:PutRule`
+   - `events:PutTargets`
+   - `cloudwatch:PutMetricAlarm`

+> **⚠️ Security Note**: While using `AdministratorAccess` policy would work for deploying this template, it is **not recommended** for production environments.
+Always follow the principle of least privilege by creating a custom policy with only the necessary permissions listed above.

+#### IAM Roles Created by the Stack

+The CloudFormation template creates all the necessary IAM roles as part of the stack:

+1. **EBSResizeStepFunctionRole**:
+   - Allows Step Functions to invoke Lambda functions and perform EC2 operations
+   - Provides permissions to describe volumes, modify volumes, and manage tags

+2. **EBSResizeLambdaRole**:
+   - Grants Lambda functions permissions to interact with EC2, CloudWatch, and SSM
+   - Enables the Lambda functions to resize volumes and extend filesystems

+3. **EBSAlarmCreationRole**:
+   - Gives the alarm creation Lambda permissions to set up CloudWatch alarms
+   - Provides access to create EventBridge rules and targets
+   - Allows for invoking the Step Functions state machine

+The template follows the principle of least privilege, granting each role only the permissions needed for its specific functions within the automation workflow.

 ### Deployment Steps

 1. Save the CloudFormation template to a file (e.g., `ebs-auto-resize.yaml`)